 Growing Conditions Are Also a Factor

-In areas with more temperate climates, it is more common for cannabis plants to act like perennials.
+In areas with more temperate climates, it is more common for cannabis plants to behave like perennials.

-Most anecdotal evidence of wild cannabis plants that continue growing year after year tends to be in these temperature regions.

-Despite this, there are certain strains of cannabis that adapted to do well in even the harshest of climates.
-The perfect example is ruderalis, which can complete its life cycle incredibly quickly and survive Siberian winters despite the sub-zero soils.
+Most anecdotal evidence of wild cannabis plants that continue growing year after year tends to be from these regions.
+However, there are certain strains of cannabis that have adapted to thrive in even the harshest climates.
+An example of this is ruderalis, which can complete its life cycle quickly and survive Siberian winters despite the sub-zero soil temperatures.

 Perennial Cannabis Plants May Exist